GBBO 2022: what is this weeks theme and how to watch

 What is this week’s Great British Bake Off theme?

-The signature challenge is for each baker to produce 12 perfect mini cakes - they will be judged not only on how well baked they are but on the similarity in appearance and size of each mini cake.
+The signature challenge is for each baker to produce ilusion macarons - they will be judged not only on how well baked they are but on the similarity in appearance and size of each mini cake.

-The first technical of series 13 will be making a sponge cake - the bakers will have to find the sweet spot between their cake being overcooked and too hard, and undercooked and too soft or soggy.
+The second technical of series 13 the bakers will be given ingredients and a vague method hidden under a shroud of gingham, they’ll be left to work out the recipe for “a fruity favourite”.

-For the showstopper, the bakers will be tasked with making a scale model of a home that is of meaning to them.
-The cake must be made from sponge.
+For the showstopper, the bakers will be tasked with making a 3D mask made entirely from biscuits.

 How to watch The Great British Bake-off